Temperley-Lieb categories with coloured regions and Jones-Wenzl projectors: Chebychev Polynomials

 \section{Chebychev Polynomials}

 A key tool used in \Cref{sec:semisimple} are the two-variable Chebychev polynomials $U_n(x,y)$ defined in \Cref{def:two-var-Cheb}.
-For simplicity we just write $U_n=U_n(x,y)$, and $\overline{U_n}=U_n(y,x)$.
+These polynomials were already studied in \cite{Haz}*{Section~3}, where $[n+1]_s = U_n(x_t, x_s)$.
 In the following, we prove some properties of these two-variable Chebychev polynomials.
 These are not used in the main text but might be of independent interest.